-1 Pagwr yw y Porthawr ?
-Glewlwyd Garaelvawr, Pagwr ai govin ?
-Arthur a chai gwyn Pa indda genhit Gwin goreu im bid Yn ty ny ddoi Onis gwaredy, &c.
-There is a very pretty play on the word "gwin" in the original.
-When Arthur says it is, "Arthur a Chai gwyn," Glewlwyd affects to believe that he had said, "Cai gwin," or "Cai of the wine," instead of "the blessed Cai."
+Pagwr yw y Porthawr?
+Glewlwyd Gavaelvawr, Pagwr ai govin?
+Arthur a chai gwyn Pa inidd genhit Gwin goreu im bid Yn ty ny ddoi Onis gwaredy, &c.

 Mr. Davies endeavours to show, in his ingenious and learned work, that there are references to Druidic worship here; and the reader will form his own judgment as to the comparative merit of our widely different explanations.
 The dialogue between Gwalchmai and Trystan, in the presence of Arthur, shows a still further stage of development.
-Of a still different character is the following dialogue between Llewelyn and Gwrnerth, two Powysian saints :-1 LLEWELYN.
+Of a still different character is the following dialogue between Llewelyn and Gwrnerth, two Powysian saints:

+LLEWELYN.

 Mountain snow, wind about hedges, The Creator of Heaven is my strength; Does Gwrnerth sleep?

 GWRNERTH.

-Mountain snow, God is greatest, And to him I will pray, I am not sleeping, I cannot sleep.
+Mountain snow, God is greatest, And to Him I will pray; I am not sleeping, I cannot sleep.

 LLEWELYN.

-Mountain snow, wind about the house, As you speak so, What, Gwrnerth, makes you look so ?
+Mountain snow, wind about the house, As you speak so, What, Gwrnerth, makes you look so?

 GWRNERTH.

-Mountain snow, wind in the south, I speak important words, I think it is death. &c.
+Mountain snow, wind in the south, I speak important words, I think it is death, &c.

 LLYWELYN.